kmontag/macher/README.md

 - **`macher-action`**: Run any action from the `macher-actions-alist`.
 - **`macher-abort`**: Cancel running action requests for the current workspace.
+- **`macher-focus-description`**: Get a description of your current code location.
+When called interactively, yanks the description to the kill ring.
+Useful for manually pasting context into conversations.

 The actions buffer UI can be customized with `macher-action-buffer-ui` (see [Customization](#customization)).

 You can define custom actions in `macher-actions-alist`.

+#### Focus description

+When you run an action, macher automatically generates a description of your current location in the code - the file you're in, your cursor position or selection, and relevant context.
+This is controlled by `macher-focus-description`, which can be customized to change how this information is formatted or what details are included.

 ### Workspace context